marklchaves/cme-dev-style-guide/_docs/content-writing/14-writing-monsterinsights-help-docs.html.md

 - Screen captures are 1080px wide.
 - Red arrow graphics come from [https://drive.google.com/drive/folders/0B8WAeM7vUQAHOVJMN0tHcTBEb2M?usp=sharing](https://drive.google.com/drive/folders/0B8WAeM7vUQAHOVJMN0tHcTBEb2M?usp=sharing)
 - There's **no** summary or conclusion section.
-Instead of a summary or conclusion there's a nudge CTA to read a recommended post/doc.
+Instead of a summary or conclusion there's a _nudge_ CTA to read a recommended post/doc.
 E.g.:

 <blockquote>
-If you enjoy having more and more data, you should definitely check out our [Google Analytics eCommerce Tracking plugin](https://www.monsterinsights.com/addon/ecommerce/).
+If you enjoy having more and more data, you should definitely check out our <a href="https://www.monsterinsights.com/addon/ecommerce/">Google Analytics eCommerce Tracking plugin</a>.
 This will make it very easy for you to track your sales from your site!
 </blockquote>